Kong-fish/Assignment/Readme.md

 # Alien vs. Zombie

 On a planet far far away from earth, a young alien is fighthing unknown zombies that invade his home planet.
+Pick up arrows and help this young alien to protect his home.
 You as a player will help this alien to navigate his way to defeat the zombies and keep his home save.

 Alien vs. Zombie is a text-based game where player are able to input simple command to control the character which is the alien.
 The alien will be able to defeat the zombies by attacking the zombie on the position where the zombie at.